 Google Search Console

 After the bots have inspected your website, Google Search Console can help you find any issues, including broken links.
-It’s worth noting that the console only displays URLs on your own site, not external ones.
+It’s worth noting that the console only displays URLs on your site, not external ones.

 Go to “Coverage” then “Details” on your Google Search Console to detect issues.